Badoeng Strait (CVE-116)

 Returning to Sasebo on 5 February 1953, Badoeng Strait spent two days loading vehicles and boats before sailing for Honshu.
 She moored at Yokosuka on the 9th and, two days later, got underway for home.
 The escort carrier arrived at San Diego on 27 February and, a month later, entered the San Francisco Naval Shipyard for a six-month, modernization overhaul.
 When the repair work was completed, the warship returned to San Diego where she was placed in commission, in reserve, for a short time.
 Returned to full commission in February 1954, Badoeng Strait then began a year of ASW training and exercises out of San Diego.
 These included experiments with the Grumman S2F-1 Tracker, the Navy's new ASW aircraft, and the testing of ASW helicopter doctrine.

 In April 1955, the escort carrier received orders to deploy to the western Pacific.
 Departing San Diego, with VS-38 and a detachment of HS-2 helicopters embarked, Badoeng Strait returned to the familiar waters off Japan and China.
-Extensive antisubmarine exercises with 7th Fleet units, including helicopter ASW operations, kept her occupied through the summer months.
+Extensive antisubmarine exercises with Seventh Fleet ships and aircraft, including helicopter ASW operations, kept her occupied through the summer months.
 In September, after port visits to Formosa and Okinawa, she turned toward home and moored at San Diego on 1 October.
 Shortly thereafter, the escort carrier proceeded to the San Francisco Naval Shipyard for three months of repairs and modifications.

 In early February 1956, Badoeng Strait returned San Diego and prepared for operations in the central Pacific.
 She left the west coast later that month and joined several dozen other Navy ships in the Marshall Islands.
 There, she participated in Operation Redwing, a 17-detonation series of atmospheric thermonuclear tests, at Eniwetok and Bikini Atolls.
 The escort carrier provided ship-to-shore airlift to Bikini, served as a radiation safety checkpoint and briefing area, and supported Marine Helicopter Transport Squadron (HMR) 363, which conducted radiological survey and aerial probe missions.
 In addition, she provided working parties for construction ashore and operated an Armed Forces Network television station on board.
 Clearing the area on 31 July, the warship returned to San Diego on 8 August.